Intelligent-Perception-Lab/Awesome-WS-Security/readme.md

 This repository provides a comprehensive collection of research exploring the intersection of wireless sensing and security.
 Works are categorized based on how wireless signals function in security contexts:

 🎯 **Victims**
-- Research on attacks targeting wireless sensing systems and their defenses
+- Research on attacks targeting wireless sensing systems

 ⚔️ **Weapons**
 - Studies exploring wireless signals as attack vectors

 🛡️ **Shields**
-- Projects leveraging wireless sensing for security applications
+- Studies leveraging wireless sensing for security applications

 ![](./figures/framework.png)